 The Master of Science in Environmental Science (MSES) is a two-year program designed for students who wish to pursue graduate study on a full or part-time basis so that they can balance professional and personal goals.

-All MSES courses are held online, during evening hours, or on Saturdays.
+The MSES offers flexible scheduling, with options that include online courses, evening sessions, or Saturday classes.
 As a relatively small interdisciplinary program, we stress personalized, individual attention to graduate student education and research.
 In-service teachers seeking a science-oriented M.S. degree are welcome.

 More about the Program